sixbitglitch/EQRAT/README.md

 Some of thie might be wrong or innacurate.. its working "good enough" for me, but thought it might be useful to share

-Thanks to this thread
-https://www.cloudynights.com/topic/731261-yet-another-diy-ra-drive-for-eq5-exos2-eq3-etc-etc/
-that inspired me to make a super simple version.
-This is very similar, but I decided to use timers instead.
+Thanks to this thread that inspired me to make a super simple version.
+This is very similar, but I decided to use timers instead: https://www.cloudynights.com/topic/731261-yet-another-diy-ra-drive-for-eq5-exos2-eq3-etc-etc/